Dynamic Correlation as an Incentive Device: Introduction

+While a large literature in organizational behavior documents that firms' communication shapes workers’ expectations and behavior (see, \egg \citealp{bauer2011organizational}; \citealp{wanberg2012oxford}), its incentive implications remain comparatively underexplored.
+Existing economic analyses most closely related to this paper---\citet{rahman2010mediated}, \citet{rahman2012but}, and \citet{fong2016information}---show that mediation improves incentives. \citet{rahman2010mediated} and \citet{rahman2012but} emphasize the gains from secretly directing workers toward effort and shirking in static settings, where correlation operates over actions and is valuable due to the statistical unidentifiability of hidden actions.
+In contrast, correlation under optimal mediation here is dynamic, operating over continuations, and delivers strict gains even when identifiability is trivial---output depends only on one worker’s action. \citet{fong2016information} incorporates dynamics but restricts attention to public communication, as in the literature on information design in dynamic moral hazard.\footnote{See, \egg \citet{ekmekci2011sustainable}; \citet{liu2014limited}; \citet{bhaskar2019community}; \citet{horner2021motivational}; \citet{pei2023reputation, pei2024reputation}; \citet{ely2025feedback}; \citet{vong2025rep}; \citet{sugaya2025collusion}.} This paper instead highlights an incentive role of dynamic private communication in correlating continuations and shows that it outperforms public communication.

-The mechanism driving my results is distinct from known advantages of mediation against moral hazard, namely improving identifiability of hidden actions (\citealp{rahman2010mediated}; \citealp{rahman2012but}; \citealp{rahman2014power}; \citealp{kawai2023value}; \citealp{ortner2024mediated}) and creating action uncertainty among multiple long-lived players to deter deviations \citep{sugaya2018maintaining}.
-Conversely, these known forces do not apply in my model: identifiability is trivial as output depends only on the worker's action, there is one long-lived player, namely the worker, and effort uncertainty only deters rather than encourages client acceptances.
-Further, while mediated strategies are private strategies, the gains from optimal mediation I identify are unlike those from private mixed strategies in unmediated repeated games (\citealp{lehrer1991internal}; \citealp{mailath2002private}; \citealp{kandori2006efficiency}).
-Here, the gains arise from pure strategies.
+The idea that correlation can improve payoffs is by now well established, since \cite{aumann1974subjectivity,aumann1987correlated}.
+Recent contributions focus on characterizing the channels through which this improvement takes place, such as improving identifiability of hidden actions (\citealp{rahman2010mediated}; \citealp{rahman2012but, rahman2014power}; \citealp{kawai2023value}; \citealp{ortner2024mediated}) and creating action uncertainty among multiple long-lived players to deter deviations \citep{sugaya2018maintaining}.
+My results identify a distinct channel: dynamic correlation relaxes otherwise binding incentive constraints and reduces surplus-depleting punishments.
+The known forces do not operate in my model: here, identifiability is trivial, there is one long-lived player, and effort uncertainty deters rather than encourages acceptance.
+Moreover, while mediated strategies are private, the gains here differ from those of private strategies in unmediated repeated games (\citealp{lehrer1991internal}; \citealp{mailath2002private}; \citealp{kandori2006efficiency}).
+Here, unmediated private strategies do not improve payoffs over public ones because monitoring has a product structure \citep{fudenberg1994efficiency}.